 Trustees in 1973, gay rights activists Frank Kameny and Barbara Grittings held a panel at a Dallas convention of the APA with John Fryer, a gay psychiatrist appearing under the pseudonym of Dr H Anonymous.
-Fryer felt obliged to disguise his identity, given the realistic fear of adverse professional consequences.
-He made a masked appearance in a wig, declaring with sheer grit over a voice-changing microphone: 'I am a homosexual.
+Fryer felt obliged to disguise his identity, given the realistic fear of adverse professional consequences.1 He made a masked appearance in a wig, declaring with sheer grit over a voice-changing microphone: 'I am a homosexual.
 I am a psychiatrist.'2 Fryer disclosed that 200 other gay psychiatrists were present at the convention, and also revealed the existence of a gay psychiatrist association.
 This subversive moment in history tore down the assumed cis-heterosexual location of the mental health professional, and blurred the divide between the "curer" and the "to-be-cured".
-As Grittings later recounted: 'It opened up things a great deal, because it made many psychiatrists realize gays were not some abstract idea, but were in fact [present] in their profession.'
-In retrospect, it is necessary to note that Fryer was subsequently terminated from psychiatric residency at the School of Medicine, University of Pennsylvania.
+As Grittings later recounted: 'It opened up things a great deal, because it made many psychiatrists realize gays were not some abstract sampling experiences from the Indian context